nickmoreton/lab/README.md

-# Python resuests and dataclasses experiments

-This Jupyter Lab is an experiment.
+# Jupyter Lab is an experiment.

+- requests
+- dataclasses
+- pydantic
+- more